 Nowadays when someone has a serious illness, they usually play a relatively passive role in the medical management of their condition.
 But things have changed and with the right information and the right resources, one can make critical choices in one's treatment, thereby having a significant impact on our lives.

-Let me explain why one should get involved with the direction of medical research by sharing a personal experience.
+Let me share a personal experience to explain why one should get involved with the direction of medical research.

 I always suffered of migraines.
 As the migraine attacks became more frequent and even more painful, I decided to look for a better treatment.
 At the time I had noticed that if I exercised during the attack, I was able to lift smaller weights than usual.
 Likewise, I had noticed periods of extreme general weakness.
 So I looked on Google for "migraines and energy" keywords.
 This may seem unexpected for a double graduated physician and scientist but this is how I discovered that Professor Jean Schoenen (whom I actually knew by name) had shown in clinical trials that riboflavin (vitamin B2) was more effective than placebo in preventing migraine attacks.